-Next, you will need to take your bamboo skewer and coat it in Cannabis oil.
-This will allow the bud to stick to the skewer while you finish the process (you can also use sugary water for this if you do not want to get too high).
+Next, you will need to take your bamboo stick and coat it in hash oil.
+This will allow the bud to stick to the skewer while you finish the process (you can also use sugar water for this if you do not want to get too high).

 Wrap the stick in your parchment paper and put it in the freezer for 24-48 hours.
 Some people will choose to leave it in an extra day, but it should not stay for more than 3 days.

-Take the cannabis from the freezer and remove the parchment.
-Carefully remove the string at this point – taking extra caution to not break any buds off of the stick.
+Take the skewered buds from the freezer and carefully unwrap the parchment.
+Remove the string at this point – taking extra caution to not break any off of the stick.

 Now you want to begin wrapping the stick with your fresh cannabis leaves.

-Coat the buds with cannabis oil or sugary water.
+- Coat the buds with hash oil or sugar water.

-You will want to do this three times so that you end up with three layers of leaves.
+- You will want to do this three times so that your stick is wrapped up in three layers of leaves.

-Wrap the Thai Stick in parchment paper again and heat it lightly in a pan or hot plate.
-This will cause the oil to melt and seal everything together.
+Wrapping the stick in parchment paper again and heat it lightly in a pan or hot plate.
+This will cause the hash oil to melt and seal everything together.
 Be Careful!
 DO NOT BURN IT!

-Remove the paper and carefully wrap the Thai stick in cord again.
+Remove the paper and gently wrap the Thai Stick in the cord again.